jmeehan16/sstore-doc/source/intro.rst

 .. code-block:: bash

 	docker exec -it {CONTAINER-ID} ./sstore {BENCHMARK}

+Once connected to this second terminal, you can run SQL statements in order to query the database.
+There are also a variety of _statistics tools available as well.

 5. Some other useful docker commands that you might want to use: